Epithemia

 Epithemia is a genus of diatoms belonging to the family Rhopalodiaceae.
-The genus has cosmopolitan distribution and are found in freshwater and marine ecosystems.
-Recent studies have proposed that the genus Rhopalodia should be recategorized to join Epithemia based on phylogenetic evidence, although this change in nomenclature has been disputed.
+Species in this genus have a cosmopolitan distribution and are found in freshwater and marine ecosystems.
+Recent studies have proposed that the genus Rhopalodia should be merged into Epithemia based on phylogenetic evidence, although this taxonomic change has been disputed or ignored.

-Members of this genus have endosymbionts that fix nitrogen called spheroid bodies, that are derived from cyanobacteria.
-This endosymbiont is closely related to the nitroplast organelle.
-Because of this close relationship, Epithemia has been proposed as a model system to study the early stages of organelle evolution.

-Because of their nitrogen fixing endosymbionts, they can be a possible indicator of eutrophication, because Epithemia abundance decreased with increased ambient inorganic N concentrations.
+Members of this genus have endosymbionts that fix nitrogen, called spheroid bodies, that are derived from cyanobacteria.
+Because of their nitrogen-fixing endosymbionts, they may serve as indicators of eutrophication, because Epithemia abundance decreases with increased ambient inorganic N concentrations.